 New events, conferences, resources, and even new diagnostic, treatment, and prevention recommendations occur regularly.

 Below is an example of what is going on in Wisconsin and elsewhere, including what's new on the web.

-Centers for Disease Control and Prevention (CDC) has announced New Treatment!
+New 2021 STD treatment guidelines from the Centers for Disease Control and Prevention (CDC)

 New CDC treatment recommendations for uncomplicated gonorrhea infections were published on Dec.
 18, 2020, and now recommend treatment for uncomplicated gonorrhea infection with a single dose of 500mg of ceftriaxone IM.
 The preferred treatment for coinfection with chlamydia if not ruled out is 100mg of doxycycline 2X per day for 7 days.
 A test of cure (TOC) is recommended for all gonococcal infections of the pharynx.
 Changes in WEDSS and on the report form to accommodate documentation for the new recommendations are in process.

 Visit the CDC website for more information and rationale for these new recommendations.

 New Podcast Episode – Exploring the New CDC Guidelines for Gonorrhea Treatment